 Baby breast lump or enlargement is a common occurrence among newborns and usually nothing to worry about.
 The condition is visible as lumps under the nipple.
-A baby breast lump could occur in one or both the breasts and affect boys and girls alike.
+A baby breast lump could be present in one or both the breasts and affect boys and girls alike.

 Most cases of breast lumps in babies subside without any treatment.
 However, you may still consult a pediatrician to rule out any underlying issues.

-Read on to learn about the causes of baby breast lumps, when the condition goes away, and when to see a doctor.
+Read on to learn about the causes of baby breast lumps, when they disappear, and when to consult a doctor.

 Causes Of Breast Lumps And Enlargement In Babies